A Multiple Hypothesis Testing Approach to Low-Complexity Subspace Unmixing: Abstract

 \section{Abstract}

-Subspace-based signal processing has a rich history in the literature.
-Traditional focus in this direction has been on problems involving a few subspaces.
-But a number of problems in different application areas have emerged in recent years that involve significantly larger number of subspaces relative to the ambient dimension.
-It becomes imperative in such settings to first identify a smaller set of \emph{active subspaces} that contribute to the observations before further information processing tasks can be carried out.
-We term this problem of identification of a small set of active subspaces among a huge collection of subspaces from a single (noisy) observation in the ambient space as \emph{subspace unmixing}.
-In this paper, we formally pose the subspace unmixing problem, discuss its connections with problems in wireless communications, hyperspectral imaging, high-dimensional statistics and compressed sensing, and propose and analyze a low-complexity algorithm, termed \emph{marginal subspace detection} (MSD), for subspace unmixing.
-The MSD algorithm turns the subspace unmixing problem into a multiple hypothesis testing (MHT) problem and our analysis helps control the family-wise error rate of this MHT problem at any level $\alpha \in [0,1]$.
-Some other highlights of our analysis of the MSD algorithm include: ($i$) it is applicable to an arbitrary collection of subspaces on the Grassmann manifold; ($ii$) it relies on properties of the collection of subspaces that are computable in polynomial time; and ($iii$) it allows for linear scaling of the number of active subspaces as a function of the ambient dimension.
-Finally, we also present numerical results in the paper to better understand the performance of the MSD algorithm.
+Subspace-based signal processing traditionally focuses on problems involving a few subspaces.
+Recently, a number of problems in different application areas have emerged that involve a significantly larger number of subspaces relative to the ambient dimension.
+It becomes imperative in such settings to first identify a smaller set of \emph{active subspaces} that contribute to the observation before further processing can be carried out.
+This problem of identification of a small set of active subspaces among a huge collection of subspaces from a single (noisy) observation in the ambient space is termed \emph{subspace unmixing}.
+This paper formally poses the subspace unmixing problem under the \emph{parsimonious subspace-sum} (PS3) model, discusses connections of the PS3 model to problems in wireless communications, hyperspectral imaging, high-dimensional statistics and compressed sensing, and proposes a low-complexity algorithm, termed \emph{marginal subspace detection} (MSD), for subspace unmixing.
+The MSD algorithm turns the subspace unmixing problem for the PS3 model into a multiple hypothesis testing (MHT) problem and its analysis in the paper helps control the family-wise error rate of this MHT problem at any level $\alpha \in [0,1]$ under two random signal generation models.
+Some other highlights of the analysis of the MSD algorithm include: ($i$) it is applicable to an arbitrary collection of subspaces on the Grassmann manifold; ($ii$) it relies on properties of the collection of subspaces that are computable in polynomial time; and ($iii$) it allows for linear scaling of the number of active subspaces as a function of the ambient dimension.
+Finally, numerical results are presented in the paper to better understand the performance of the MSD algorithm.